DevMountain/endpoint-testing-afternoon/README.md

 ### Summary

-In this step, we will create a Postman test for fetching a user by ID with an Error.
+In this step, we will create a Postman test for fetching a user by ID that returns an error.

 ### Instructions